naoshibaikyu/wilyswarriors/CR_S1_CHH.md

 %As the three bicker, on the other side of the base, Splash Man followed along after Tornado Man, the latter of whom was explaining his investigative process in earnest.

-TornadoNeutral: ...Addition information.
+Tornado: ...Addition information.
 Make check of surrounding finding evidence.
 When finding evidence trail get, observation sight.
 Determine type evidence get, follow notes acquirement.
 Movement current recognition of evidence.
 Others require assist courtesy of self.

 %Splash Man nods, having understood Tornado Man's musings.

-SplashNeutral: That is not quite unlike my methods of tracking.
+Splash: That is not quite unlike my methods of tracking.

 TornadoHappy: Of profession, investigative and ninja divergent unlike.

 %Splash Man brings his hand to his chin in thought.

-SplashNeutral: No, I would suppose they aren't too dissimilar..
+Splash: No, I would suppose they aren't too dissimilar..

 %Tornado Man nods, then points to the ground near the door that led outside.

-TornadoNeutral: Sight seeing of trail.
+Tornado: Sight seeing of trail.
 Evidence movement of perpetrator of making crime.
 Noticed first grime dirt on Concrete neckplate.

-SplashNeutral: This means our enemy assassin came from the outside, does it not?
+Splash: This means our enemy assassin came from the outside, does it not?

-TornadoNeutral: Un-believe assassin.
+Tornado: Un-believe assassin.

 SplashShocked: And what is it do you believe to have happened?

-TornadoNeutral: Of believe Concrete self left own self.
+Tornado: Of believe Concrete self left own self.

 %Splash Man lowers his hand and slowly draws his gaze to Tornado Man, as if silently asking a question.
 Tornado Man nods solemnly before he points over towards the door handle.

-TornadoNeutral: Note making of handledoor.
+Tornado: Note making of handledoor.
 Seeing sight of grime lacking.

 %Tornado Man then pointed down, towards the corner of the door, where there was a decent amount of dirt and grime.